sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 As usual, solution is preceded by some boring trivia.

 ### All the pages I dislike and none of the devices I admire
-Note that the following discussion contains many simplifications for the sake of narrative simplicity.
+Note that the following discussion contains quite a few simplifications, and I'll confess I don't believe I understand the dynamics of all the systems fully.
-The general feel of things is a little more important than the details--which eats at me a bit, and hopefully it bothers you too.
+As is the prevailing convention of the time, let's assume **vibe** trumps all.
 I don't think anything here is utterly wrong, though.

 If you care to look, there's some variation in the fossil record when it comes to memory models.